Slicer/Slicer/Docs/user_guide/modules/webserver.md

 Currently only limited forms are supported (scalar volumes and grid transforms).

+Other endpoints allow get/set of transforms and fiducials.

 ## Panels and their use

 Currently there is only the logging console and the demo buttons.
 Further controls may be added depending on needs.